THEN AND NOW

 Lewis is named after our wonderful friend and horse lover Leona Lewis and hopefully she will be able to meet her namesake next time she visits x

 Swayze was found in the Colorado Feedlot.
 They told us he was a young mustang and that you couldn't see his brand in the photograph as it didn't show up on his white coat.
-We rescued him and then found out he was a 23 year old spanish horse with Cancer and we didn't hold out too much hope.
-Incredibly he has transformed in only a few weeks from the emaciated, sick and weak horse that arrived here to an amazing beauty.
+We rescued him and then found out he was a 26 year old Spanish horse with Cancer and we didn't hold out too much hope.
+Incredibly he has transformed from the emaciated, sick and weak horse that arrived here to an amazing beauty today.

 Like so many other horses form Colorado feedlot he came in with Strangles and we had to exercise very strict protocols for him and his mare Priscilla during which time every person that worked at Skydog permanently smelled of bleach.
-But he has the all clear now and is out in the pasture with his mare.
-UPDATE - we are currently fundraising for laser surgery to remove some of the melanomas on his tail and rectum so hopefully he will be able to have that surgery soon
+He now lives at Malibu with his mare Remi and is a beloved horse and sponsored by Beth Behrs who fell in love with him when she came to visit.

 Sarge was found in the kill pen in Waco Texas and bailed by another rescue.
 He was really skinny and weak and they helped build him back up a little before sending him elsewhere to continue his recovery.
 Very very sadly those people also let him down and he deteriorated to the point that he had to be taken back and we were asked to take him.
 At first we were worried about the long haul but he put on enough weight to make it to Colorado safely and then was fed up even further and rested before continuing his journey home to Skydog.